|NATURAL CURVES SURFBOARDS|

 The islanders intuition led them to understand they could ride waves individually on a device similar to their canoes.
 Their reasoning led them to conclude that a surfboard could be configured similar to their canoes, built from the same trees, with the same tools they used to build their canoes.

 Surfing remained the undisturbed passion of the islanders for 1500 years before their interaction with Western Civilization.
 Fortunately, a couple of hundred years of Puritan Ethics could do no more than reduce the passion before it's renaissance in the early 20th century.
 Ironically, it was three haoles, Jack London, George Freeth, and Alexander Hume Ford who led the campaign to restore surfing to Hawaii's culture.
 While London was writing about surfing and Freeth was surfing in front of astonished crowds, Alexander Hume Ford was campaigning on behalf of surfing.
 Ford presented a "surfing manifesto" to the trustees of Queen Emma's Estate.
-In 1905 the native Hawaiians began the informal Hui Nalu (surf club), revitalizing native Hawaiian interest in the sport.
+In 1905 the native Hawaiians began the informal Hui Nalu or "surf club," revitalizing native Hawaiian interest in the sport.
 In 1908 they founded the Hawaiian Outrigger Canoe Club, the first modern club dedicated to the perpetuation of wave-riding.
 By 1911 when the Hui Nalu was formalized there were as many as one hundred surfboards on the beach at Waikiki.

 Although World War II curtailed surfing activity, it exposed tens of thousands of men to Hawaii, the Pacific Ocean, and the Sport of Kings.
-Surfer / shaper / designers of the post World War II era (1945 - 1955) pioneered and explored an unspoiled California coastline rich with clean point and reef breaks.
+Surfer / shaper / designers of the post World War II era, 1945 - 1955, pioneered and explored an unspoiled California coastline rich with clean point and reef breaks.
 Perfect trim was surfing's ultimate maneuver.
 Bob Simmons, Phil Edwards, Reynolds Yater, Skip Frye, and Mike Hynson's intuition led them to emulate sea birds trimming on the updraft of wind from the face of groomed ocean swells as they jacked up and broke along these clean points and reefs.
 Their reasoning led them to design surfboards that trimmed on the upward flow of water in the face of these waves.

-The foam sandwich surfboard (polyeruthane foam cores and fiberglass reinforced plastic skins) introduced to surfing in the 1950's opened the flood gates to incremental and quantum steps in surfboard design.
+The foam sandwich surfboard, polyeruthane foam cores and fiberglass reinforced plastic skins, introduced to surfing in the 1950's opened the flood gates to incremental and quantum steps in surfboard design.
 The cores or "blanks" were extremely easy to tool or "shape."
 Wrapping the blanks with glass and resin and attaching a fin(s) could be done in a matter of days.
 Trimming qualities of surfboards improved dramatically.
 Across the long walls of Malibu and Rincon and the curving bowls of Windansea and Sunset Cliffs surfers found themselves adjusting and readjusting trim to maintain the best possible position in the waves.
 These adjustments opened the door to bottom turns, cutbacks, and floaters - the advent of "hot dog" surfing.
 Surfer / shaper / designers desire to combine these trimming and turning approaches to surfing and the simplicity and speed of surfboard construction led to identifying the significance of specific variables and modifying the arrangement of dimensions, outlines, rockers, bottoms, decks, rails, and fins in surfboard design to achieve that feeling surfers were looking for.

 Germination would take another five or six years.
-Nat Young's performance on his Bob McTavish designed surfboard named "Sam" at the 1966 World Titles in San Diego was a fantastic display of powerful turns combined with tight trim and graceful nose riding.
+Nat Young's performance on his Bob McTavish designed surfboard with George Greenough deigned fin named "Sam" at the 1966 World Titles in San Diego was a fantastic display of powerful turns combined with tight trim and graceful nose riding.
 In Australia, California, and Hawaii George Greenough, Wayne Lynch, Mike Diffenderfer, Michael Peterson, Dick Brewer, Michael Cundith, Josh Bradbury and a whole crew of (r)evolutionary surfer / shaper / designers were visualizing and implementing new approaches to surfing and surfboard design.